 Another Chinese Styrax first discovered by Augustine Henry in the 1880s and then introduced to cultivation by E.H.
 Wilson in 1900, under Wilson 915, via Veitch and Sons.
 Wilson’s collection flowered for the first time in 1909 in the UK at Coombe Wood Nursery, owned by the Veitch family, and was illustrated for Curtis’s Botanical Magazine in 1910.

-S. hemsleyanus is relatively rare in cultivation when compared with some of its cousins, but it occurs in collections in New Zealand, for example at Paloma Garden, Whanganui (pers. comm. to T. Christian 2018), and in North America, for example at the JC Raulston Arboretum where there is a good collection of Styrax generally – this specimen was 8 m when measured in 2009 (JC Raulston Arboretum 2018).
+S. hemsleyanus is relatively rare in cultivation when compared with some of its cousins, but it occurs in collections in New Zealand, for example at Paloma Garden, Whanganui (T. Christian pers. comm.
+2018), and in North America, for example at the JC Raulston Arboretum where there is a good collection of Styrax generally – this specimen was 8 m when measured in 2009 (JC Raulston Arboretum 2018).
 As with many Styracaceae in the UK and Ireland the best examples are to be found in the southern collections.
 Sidbury Manor in Devon has a 13 m tall example, and the National Trust property Bodnant in north Wales has an almost equally large specimen at 12 m (measured at 36 ft [c.
-10 m] in Bean 1981).
+10 m] in Bean 1981b).
 Caerhays in Cornwall had a 40 ft [c.
-12 m] specimen measured in 1971 (Bean 1981), but this is no longer extant, however the estate does have a variety of differently aged specimens of S. hemsleyanus.
+12 m] specimen measured in 1971 (Bean 1981b), but this is no longer extant, however the estate does several other examples of varying ages.
 Nymans in West Sussex has a 10 m tall specimen that might be two plants that have fused at some point in the past while the most northerly example recorded in the British Isles is a 6 m example at Cluny House Gardens in Perthshire.

 Styrax hemsleyanus is occassionaly mistaken for S. obassia when not in flower, but the leaves of S. obassia are rounder, more coarsely toothed, and much more downy beneath.
 In the UK at least S. hemsleyanus is generally earlier to flower than the much more commonly grown S. japonicus.